radaisystems/soccer-with-chance-of-cloud-challenge/README.md

 # Cloud

-Start with the cloud.
-You need to write either or in combination a bash script or a cloud platform tool like Terraform to do the following:
+Begin with cloud infrastructure provisioning.
+You should create a bash script or utilize a cloud platform tool like Terraform to accomplish the following tasks:

 AWS credentials will be sent to you via email for use on this part of the project.
 Please do not share these credentials with anyone else.
 You will only have access to Access Keys for this part of the challenge.